mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/01-introduction-to-object-oriented-javascript.md

 };
 ```

 What is `Dog.prototype` and where does it come from?
 Functions are objects and all functions in JavaScript have a `prototype` property.
-This property is set to an empty object—`{}`—by default.
+This property is set to an empty object — `{}` — by default.

 ```js
 function Dog() {}